 Showcasing the best of the terrain of the eastern United States, the Great Allegheny Passage “soars over valleys, snakes around mountains, and skirts alongside three rivers (the Casselman, Youghiogheny, and Monongahela),” says the trail’s website.

-Linking Ogden, Salt Lake City, and Provo, Utah’s Golden Spoke Trail Network consists of more than 100 miles of paved trails.
-The trails take cyclists and hikers along shady river corridors, past rushing waterfalls, by pastoral horse farms, and through quiet neighborhoods with stellar views of the nearby Wasatch Mountain Range.
+Linking Ogden, Salt Lake City, and Provo, Utah’s Golden Spoke Trail Network consists of more than 170 miles of paved trails.
+The trails take cyclists and hikers along shady river corridors, past rushing waterfalls, over pedestrian bridges, by pastoral horse farms, and through quiet neighborhoods with stellar views of the nearby Wasatch Mountain Range.